void-linux/void-packages/Manual.md

     revision=2
     ```

-- `alternatives` A white space separated list of supported alternatives the package provides.
+- `alternatives` White space separated list of supported alternatives the package provides.
 A list is composed of three components separated by a colon: group, symlink and target.
 i.e `alternatives="vi:/usr/bin/vi:/usr/bin/nvi ex:/usr/bin/ex:/usr/bin/nvi-ex"`.

-- `font_dirs` A white space separated list of directories specified by an absolute path where a
+- `font_dirs` White space separated list of directories specified by an absolute path where a
 font package installs its fonts.
 It is used in the `x11-fonts` xbps-trigger to rebuild the font cache during install/removal
 of the package.
 i.e `font_dirs="/usr/share/fonts/TTF /usr/share/fonts/X11/misc"`

-- `dkms_modules` A white space separated list of Dynamic Kernel Module Support (dkms) modules
+- `dkms_modules` White space separated list of Dynamic Kernel Module Support (dkms) modules
 that will be installed and removed by the `dkms` xbps-trigger with the install/removal of the
 package.
 The format is a white space separated pair of strings that represent the name of the module,
 most of the time `pkgname`, and the version of the module, most of the time `version`.
 i.e `dkms_modules="$pkgname $version zfs 4.14"`

-- `register_shell` A white space separated list of shells defined by absolute path to be
+- `register_shell` White space separated list of shells defined by absolute path to be
 registered into the system shells database.
 It is used by the `register-shell` trigger.
 i.e `register_shell="/bin/tcsh /bin/csh"`

-- `tags` A white space separated list of tags (categories) that are registered into the
+- `tags` White space separated list of tags (categories) that are registered into the
 package metadata and can be queried with `xbps-query` by users.
 i.e for qutebrowser `tags="browser chromium-based qt5 python3"`

-- `perl_configure_dirs` A white space separate list of directories relative to `wrksrc`
+- `perl_configure_dirs` White space separated list of directories relative to `wrksrc`
 that contain Makefile.PL files that need to be processes for the package to work.
 It is
 used in the perl-module build_style and has no use outside of it.
 i.e `perl_configure_dirs="blob/bob foo/blah"`